cedrickchee/chatgpt-universe/README.md

 ### The foundation for the next era of computing

 What's next in computing after Moore's law?
 You can think about this in many ways.
-But, here is an analogy:
+But, here is an analogy [^8]:

 - Apple/Google :arrow_right: OpenAI
 - iPhone/Samsung :arrow_right: GPT-4